ColDog/consul-scheduler/readme.md

 When the `scheduler` command is passed to the binary this will start a process that monitors the configuration and the hosts in the defined cluster and dispatches requests to schedule when a change in the configuration is noticed.
-Schedulers run on a per cluster and service basis.
-The master process monitors all resources in the defined cluster and issues requests to schedule for a given service if needed.
+Schedulers run on a per cluster and deployment basis.
+The master process monitors all resources in the defined cluster and issues requests to schedule for a given deployment if needed.

-When a scheduler begins to schedule for a given service, it first attempts to lock that service and cluster.
+When a scheduler begins to schedule for a given deployment, it first attempts to lock that deployment and cluster.
 If a lock cannot be retrieved immediately, the scheduler will exit and wait for another request.
 This allows for us to run multiple schedulers throughout the cluster for fault tolerance and parallel scheduling.